RealistikDash/kcp.py/README.md

 ```

 ### Client
-kcp.py also implements a KCP clients using Python's sockets and threads.
+kcp.py also implements a KCP client using Python's sockets and threads.
 ```py
 from kcp import KCPClientSync